Virtual-Machine/llvm-tutorial-book/chap-4-parser.md

 #Chapter 4 Parser

 This step is going to be the most complicated, but if you can get through and understand this, then the rest is going to be a piece of cake.
 We currently are able to use our Lexer to get an array of Tokens.
 We now wish to parse the tokens into an AST (Abstract Syntax Tree).
-It gets this name due to the tree like structure it produces when fully parsed.
-Every literal, expression, block, return, if, while, def, etc... is going to have its own node.
+It gets this name due to the tree-like structure it produces when fully parsed.
+Every literal, expression, block, return, if, while, def, (any syntactic component of the language) is going to have its own node.
 Each of these nodes will reference other nodes to indicate how they are related to one another.

 For instance, the binary operation 2 + 2 could be looked at as a binary expression node, with an operator node represented by the plus symbol, and a left hand side and right hand side expressions that are each in this case simply a number literal of 2.
 In this example the binary operator expression node would be considered the root, while the remaining nodes are its children.
 This tree like structure is very important as it makes our code-generation stage much more simple.
 In order to translate the AST into LLVM IR we simply will walk the AST, inspecting nodes as we go, and calling the LLVM IR Builder api with references to the respective child nodes.